 config['pylons.strict_c'] = True

-Inside the ext folder at the root of the Jinja2 project there is a bundle for TextMate that supports syntax highlighting for Jinja1 and Jinja2 for text based templates as well as HTML.
+There is a bundle for TextMate that supports syntax highlighting for Jinja1 and Jinja2 for text based templates as well as HTML.
 It also contains a few often used snippets.

 A syntax plugin for Vim exists in the Vim-scripts directory as well as the ext folder at the root of the Jinja2 project.
 The script supports Jinja1 and Jinja2.
 Once installed two file types are available jinja and htmljinja.
 The first one for text based templates, the latter for HTML templates.